 1. TEST PERIOD - How often should the test be executed 2.
 HOST - The IP address of the MySQL server 3.
 PORT - The port on which the server is listening 4.
 DB - the name of a database on the server 5.
 USERNAME and PASSWORD - The eG agent has to be configured with the credentials of a user who has server-wide PROCESS and SELECT privileges on the monitored MySQL server.
-To know how to create such a user, refer to Section 2.1.
-6. CONFIRM PASSWORD - Confirm the PASSWORD by retyping it here.
+To know how to create such a user, refer to Section 3.1.1 of this document.
+6. CONFIRM PASSWORD - Confirm the PASSWORD by retying it here.
 7. TABLE ROWS - Specify the number of records beyond which this test will consider a table as a large table.

 Measurement Description Measurement Unit Interpretation Table size: Indicates the current size of this table.
-MB Compare the values of this measure across the top-5 tables to know which table is of the maximum size.
+Compare the values of this measure across the top-5 tables to know which table is of the maximum size.

-3.4.8 MySQL Top Tables By Records Test
+3.5.8 MySQL Top Tables By Records Test